How to get rid of unwanted items properly

 If no one else could use the item/items then there a number of ways to dispose of them properly.

 We offer a bulky item refuse collection to householders within Allerdale for a small fee.
-To arrange a bulky item collection ring us on 0303 123 1702.
+To arrange a bulky item collection, give us a ring.

-Household Waste Recycling Centres are run by Cumbria County Council and in Allerdale there are sites in Workington, Maryport and Wigton.
-There are other sites in neighbouring boroughs - such as Eden, South Lakeland, Carlisle and Copeland.
-Details of opening times and what can be deposited at each site can be found on the Cumbria County Council's website.
+Household Waste Recycling Centres (HWRCs) are available for household waste.
+Details of opening times and what can be deposited at each site can be found on our website.
 These sites are for residents to recycle and dispose of domestic waste only.
+They should not be used for business waste.

-There are a number of small recycling points are situated around the borough.
+There are a number of small recycling points are situated across Cumberland.
 So if you have smaller items, such as a lot of glass, cans and plastics or paper and card you can dispose of them at these sites.
 Please put the items in the correct bin, and don't deposit all items loose and not in plastic bags.

-More information on where they are can be found on our bring site and recycling centre webpage.
+More information on where they are can be found on our website.

 Please do not leave other items like white goods at these points as this would be classed as flytipping.